The Money (Fees and Maintenance)

 What you need to bring (Eligibility - minimum requirements)

-To study the PhD Applicants for the PhD in Sociology should have achieved the equivalent of at least a high 2.1 (A-, 3.7/4 GPA) grade in their relevant master degree.
+To study either the MPhil or the PhD in Sociology applicants should have achieved the equivalent of at least a high 2.1 (A-, 3.7/4 GPA) grade in their relevant bachelor or master degree.

 Students continuing from a Cambridge MPhil onto the PhD in Sociology need to gain at least 70% in their MPhil dissertation and 70% overall.